 Our reusable crate scheme has a positive impact on resources by taking away the need for cardboard packaging.
 The foodservice industry uses millions of cardboard and wooden boxes, for receiving and delivering fresh produce to customers, but our plastic crates can be re‐used time after time.
 They are washed between uses with a state of the art system designed to ensure the most efficient and environmentally‐friendly use of water.

-Almost half of our customers have now changed over to returnable crates.
-This reduces waste for Reynolds and reduces waste collection cost for our customers.
 Where customers do still prefer to use cardboard boxes for splits, all cardboard packaging cases procured by Reynolds are made with a minimum of 71% recycled material.
 We can also help our customers who struggle to recycle by collecting waste packaging on backhaul.

 In addition to targets for carbon reduction, Reynolds already ensures that: